GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 In this analogy, the data structure provides the puzzle pieces, while data scopes dictate how they’re analysed and assembled to reveal the whole picture.

-Data Structure: The Puzzle Pieces #
+The Puzzle Pieces

 The Data structure defines how data is organised within GA4.